 If this is a concern for you, consider a small full coverage tarp to hang over the windows.
-This will block out light, but you can use the power cord vents to fire up an electric lamp or strong lights you were storing in the overhead storage pockets.
+This will block out light, but you can use the electric cable port to bring in a power supply to fire up an electric lamp you were storing in the overhead storage pockets.

 Are you a family of camping lovers who want a 12p tent that’ll last and withstand any season?
 Consider a canvas tent.
 They’re not for everyone, but they certainly have their upsides.

-This Tenton tent advertised for 12 people is a prime example of a canvas tent with its ups and downs.
+This TETON tent advertised for 12 people is a prime example of a canvas tent with its ups and downs.

 Up: The sturdy canvas material can weather any storm, while the extra-wide clear front door lets light in day and night.